 (d) If a contractor does not elect to retain title to a subject invention in cases subject to this section, the Federal agency may consider and after consultation with the contractor grant requests for retention of rights by the inventor subject to the provisions of this Act and regulations promulgated hereunder.

-If the university waives its right under the standard patent clause to retain title (37 CFR 401.14(a)(c)(2)), then Bayh-Dole authorizes the agency to consider requests from inventors to retain title.
-The inventors don’t have ask to retain title, and the agency may request title from the inventors or may refuse to allow the inventors to assert title, effectively placing the invention into the public domain.
+If the university waives its right under the standard patent clause to retain title (37 CFR 401.14(c)(2)), then Bayh-Dole authorizes the agency to consider requests from inventors to retain title.
+[To be clear, 35 USC 202(d) applies only *after* a university has acquired ownership of an invention made with federal support–the university’s acquisition is what makes an invention a subject invention.]
+The inventors don’t have to ask to retain title, and the agency may request title from the inventors or may refuse to allow the inventors to assert title [if Bayh-Dole does not preempt the agency from doing so], effectively placing the invention into the public domain.

 The wording, though, in 401.9 is rather odd.
 It makes reference to an employee/inventor.
 This suggests a broader reading.
 How would this work?
 401.9 presents two alternatives.
 One, we have just discussed, is where a university waives its interest in title, the inventors request to retain title (since they have title until they assign it), and the agency agrees.
 The second alternative, however, permits the university, even at the outset of the research award, to waive its interest in title, allowing the employees who are involved in the research to request title to inventions even before they have become inventors.
 That is, 401.9 permits university employees to be responsible for their own inventions.